MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-knowledge-management-embedded-knowledge-search.md

 5. In the **Knowledge articles search filters** section, set the **Enable search filters** toggle to **Yes**.
 If you want to allow agents to personalize the search filters, then set the **Allow agents to personalize the knowledge articles search filters** toggle to **Yes**.

 6. In the **Knowledge articles authoring language** section, set the **Set default knowledge authoring language for your users** to **Yes**.
-If you wish to set the default knowledge authoring language for your organization, then search and select a language in the **Select a language** field and then set the **Use organization’s UI language** toggle to **Yes**.
-Additionally, if you also want to allow users to set their default knowledge authoring language in the personalization option, then set the **​Allow users to set default knowledge authoring language** toggle to **Yes**​.
+   * If you want to set the default knowledge authoring language for your organization, then search and select a language in the **Select a language** field and then set the **Use organization’s UI language** toggle to **Yes**.
+   * If you also want to allow users to set their default knowledge authoring language in the personalization option, then set the **​Allow users to set default knowledge authoring language** toggle to **Yes**​.
 More information: [Set a default knowledge article authoring language for your organization](set-knowledge-article-authoring-language.md#set-a-default-knowledge-article-authoring-language-for-your-organization).

 7. In the **Sync knowledge article attachments to portal** section, set the **Sync attachments to portal** toggle to **Yes**.
 More information: [Update knowledge article attachments for portal](customer-service-hub-user-guide-knowledge-article.md#update-knowledge-article-attachments-for-portal).